477: No Such Thing As ShatGPT

 within the last few years, please.
 Oh, you always think that.

 it is weird thinking about yourself a few years ago.
-They have things where you can send yourself an email in the future, can't you?
+They have things where you can like send yourself an email in the future, can't you?
 Yes.

-And stuff like that.
+Stuff like that.

-Maybe you can do that where it will be your own voice and your own face and everything in the future just send yourself a message saying I'm not a jerk honestly I'm cool oh block and delete block and delete that guy no he's emailing me all the time
+Maybe you can do that where it will be your own voice and your own face and everything in the future.
+Just send yourself a message saying, I'm not a jerk, honestly, I'm cool.

-could you imagine that like you from 2006 parenting your current child no never I think my 2006 me would have a lot more energy than 2023 me yeah I think that is correct
+Could you imagine that, like, you from 2006 parenting your current child?
+No, never.
+I think my 2006 me would have a lot more energy than 2023 me.

 He could certainly drink more.